 What do I do if I think the reading for my water meter is incorrect?

 Contact Utility Billing at 214-975-0480 to have someone come out to test the meter.

 Who do I call if I am experiencing low or high water pressure issues in my home?

 Contact Public Works at 972-377-5556 to have someone come out to test the meter.
 You may also put in an online request at our Citizens Request Center here.

 The Town of Little Elm's water system is divided into two separate systems, the East System and the West System.
 The West System consists of well water that is delivered to residents on the west side of Lake Lewisville.
 The East System consists of surface water that is purchased from North Texas Municipal Water District (NTMWD) and is delivered to residents east of Lake Lewisville.

 Why does my water have an earthy taste and odor during the summer months?
 Is the water safe to drink?

-Each summer, throughout the months of July and August, lakes and other surface water supplies experience a natural event – an "algal bloom."
+Each summer, throughout July and August, lakes and other surface water supplies experience a natural event – an "algal bloom."
 Algal blooms are common to surface water supplies in warm weather climate states like Texas.

 Why is chlorine added to the water?